cats-oss/cujira/README.md

 	endDate: --
 ```

-After checking sprint name, you can get issues with `cujira issue list cujira-bug "Sprint 2"`.
+After checking sprint name, you can get issues with `cujira issue search cujira-bug "Sprint 2"`.

 ### Additional Usage for getting Issues.

-`cujira issue list` has some options.
+`cujira issue search` has some options.

 ```
 Options:

-    --issue-type [ISSUE_TYPE]
+    --issus-type [ISSUE_TYPE]
         ...
 Filter issues with a issueType.
     --label [ISSUE_LABEL]
         ...
 Filter issues with a issue label.